Board of Directors

 Read Ms. Green's Bio

-Brenda Green has been the CEO/Director of Education for Ile-a-la-Crosse School Division in Saskatchewan since 2019.
-Her previous roles included: Vice President of Education for Indspire, an Indigenous-led registered charity that invests in the education of Indigenous people for the long term benefit of these individuals, their families and communities, and Canada; Superintendent of Education, Saskatoon Public School Division; Advisor on First Nations and Metis Education to Deputy Minister’s Office, Saskatchewan Ministry of Education; and Provincial Superintendent, Ministry of Education Ministry of Education, responsible for inititiatives pertaining to FIrst Nations and Metis education.
+Brenda Green is currently working as a Senior Advisor, Partnerships and Development for the First Nations University of Canada.
+Her previous roles included: CEO/Director of Education for Ile-a-la-Crosse School Division in Saskatchewan; Vice President of Education for Indspire, an Indigenous-led registered charity that invests in the education of Indigenous people for the long term benefit of these individuals, their families and communities, and Canada; Superintendent of Education, Saskatoon Public School Division; Advisor on First Nations and Metis Education to Deputy Minister’s Office, Saskatchewan Ministry of Education; and Provincial Superintendent, Ministry of Education Ministry of Education, responsible for inititiatives pertaining to First Nations and Metis education.
 Branda graduated from the University of Saskatchewan with undergraduate degree and Masters in Education including a Masters Certificate in Project Management through Edwards School of Business and York University.

 Ms. Sheila Innes